 Most addictive substances fall into one of two categories: stimulants (“uppers”) or depressants (“downers”).
 These terms refer to the opposite effects each category has on the central nervous system, which consists of the brain and spinal cord.

-Unlike some other substances, alcohol is tough to classify.
+As a substance, alcohol may seem to fit each category at different times.
 It’s associated with partying and being social, but it can also slow down motor function and make you sleepy.
 So, is alcohol a depressant or stimulant?
 In this post, we’ll answer that tricky question and discuss how alcohol impacts the brain and body.

 What Is a Stimulant?

 Stimulants speed up or “stimulate” the body’s systems, particularly the central nervous system.
 They produce feelings of euphoria and alertness, and they may accelerate heart rate and raise blood pressure.
 Other common side effects include loss of appetite and long periods of wakefulness.1

 This is why people often wonder, “Is alcohol a stimulant?”
 It has some stimulant effects—like feelings of euphoria and alertness, increased heart rate, and a boost in energy and confidence.

 Legal substances like caffeine and prescription drugs fall into this category, along with illegal drugs like cocaine.
 Well-known stimulants include:

 - Prescription amphetamines (e.g., Adderall and Ritalin)